๐Ÿ”ฌBiophysics

 Single-Molecule Techniques

-• Essential for mechanistic studies—directly observe DNA unwinding by helicases, step-by-step motion of motor proteins, or rare folding intermediates
+• Essential for mechanistic studies.
+These methods let you directly observe DNA unwinding by helicases, step-by-step motion of motor proteins like kinesin, or rare folding intermediates that would be invisible in bulk experiments.

-Compare: CD spectroscopy vs. NMR for dynamics—CD gives rapid, low-resolution snapshots of secondary structure changes, while NMR provides atomic-detail dynamics but requires more sample and time.
-Use CD for screening, NMR for mechanistic depth.
+Compare: CD spectroscopy vs. NMR for dynamics: CD gives rapid, low-resolution snapshots of secondary structure changes, while NMR provides atomic-detail dynamics but requires more sample, more time, and is size-limited.
+Use CD for screening; use NMR for mechanistic depth.

 Molecular Interactions and Binding

-Understanding how molecules recognize and bind each other is central to biochemistry.
+Understanding how molecules recognize and bind each other is central to biophysics.
 These techniques quantify binding affinity, specificity, and the thermodynamic forces driving complex formation.

 Isothermal Titration Calorimetry (ITC)